 to be inherited in the breeding.
-The sweet cherry cultivars used by Boskovic were mostly from England, American, and Canada which seldom contain S_9 , while most of the cultivars from China and Russia used in our research have proved to have abundant S_9 .
-And the cultivars we collected rarely have S_2 .
+The sweet cherry cultivars used by Boskovic were mostly from England, American, and Canada which seldom contain Sg, while most of the cultivars from China and Russia used in our research have proved to have abundant Sg.
+And the cultivars we collected rarely have S2.
 The frequency of S-alleles in geographical areas might reflect the local origin of the ancient cultivars.

-There are self-fertile cultivars which are derived from crosses obtained through X-irradiated pollen (Lewis, 1949; Lewis and Crowe, 1954) such as 'Stella', 'Lapins', 'Sunburst' etc. Although the band of S4' appeared the same as S4-allele of other self-incompatibility cultivars in the AS-PCR, it should be possible to select offspring of self-fertile because there is a very tight genetic linkage between the pollen and stylar part genes for Selfincompatibility.
+There are self-fertile cultivars which are derived from crosses obtained through X-irradiated pollen (Lewis, incompatibility.
 So the band S4' can be used as a linked marker for the important self-fertile trait in the sweet cherry self-compatibility breeding work.
-For example offspring yielding the $S_aS{4'}$ or $S_bS{4'}$ bands from $S_aS_b \times$ $S_cS{4'}$ (c≠4) should be self-compatible, and it also can select offspring of homozygosis S_4 , S_4 , from $S_aS{4'} \times S_aS{4'}$.
+For example offspring yielding the S_aS_4 ' or S_bS_4 ' bands from $S_aS_b \times S_cS_4$ ' (c≠4) should be self-compatible, and it also can select offspring of homozygosis S4'S4' from S_aS4' × S_aS4'.
 This makes the pre-selection possible, so this technology is promising in the self-compatibility breeding program for its economical and time-saving.